 A stripper element strip the electron(s) from a particle.
-The particle hitting the stripper is recorded in the file, which contains the time, coordinates and momentum of the particle at the moment it hit the stripper.
+The particle hitting the stripper is recorded in the OUTFN file (see Common Attributes), which contains the time, coordinates and momentum of the particle at the moment it hit the stripper.
 The charge and mass are changed.
 It has the same geometry as the PROBE element.
 Please note that the stripping physics is not included yet.